gerryzhou/arlims/README.md

 Make a prod application properties file using `src/main/resources/application-prod.properties.template` as a template.
 Items that need adjustment are marked `ADJUST-THIS` in the template file.
-Store the file in the same directory as the production war file.
+Store the file in the same directory as the production jar file.

 Example run:

     cd target
-    # Get the prod config file from somewhere, put it next to the war file.
+    # Get the prod config file from somewhere, put it next to the jar file.
-    cp ~/Programming/etc/test-configs/alis/application-prod.properties ./application.properties
+    cp ~/Programming/etc/test-configs/alis/application.properties ./application.properties
-    java -jar alis.war
+    java -jar alis.jar

 Access at